FDio/csit/docs/report/introduction/methodology_data_plane_throughput/methodology_plrsearch.rst

 L2 patch
 --------

-This test case shows quite narrow critical region.
+This test case shows quite narrow critical region, compared to the area the estimates have travelled during the search.
+Sometimes it is an example of high probability of the real critical load being outside the reported estimates, but not in this case.

 Both fitting functions give similar estimates, the graph shows the randomness of measurements, and a trend.
-Both fitting functions seem to be fairly precise in estimating the critical rate, but the performance of the system decreases slightly over time.
-The final estimated interval is fairly narrow, but corresponds to the measured results.
+Both fitting functions seem to be fairly precise in estimating the current critical rate, but the performance of the system decreases slightly over time.

+In this case, the "real critical load" changes over time, as evidenced by zero loss measurements (visible as grey box appearing above the estimation lines).

+The final estimated interval is fairly narrow, but corresponds to the overall results measured so far.

 .. only:: latex